nbogie/nice-colours-react/README.md

 # What is it

-UI which presents top palettes from ColourLovers, via Matt Deslauriers' nice-color-palettes npm package, and allows user to very quickly get a representation of the palette into the clipboard ready for use in a JavaScript sketch and, optionally, transmitted using socket.io to another sketch.
+A UI which presents nice palettes and prioritises ease of transfer to clipboard for use in creative coding (e.g. into a p5.js sketch, or C# script for Unity).

+The palettes are top palettes from ColourLovers, via Matt Deslauriers' `nice-color-palettes` npm package.

+The app can also be easily configured to transmit selected palettes over socket.io to listening sketches.

 Deployed at https://nice-colours-quicker.netlify.app/

 # TODOs: a note to self

 GitHub Project has some suggested features: https://github.com/nbogie/nice-colours-react/projects

 # Standard Create-React-App docs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### `yarn test`